dadgumjames/prog21/README.md

 # prog21.dadgum.com static site generator

 This is what generates the [Programming in the 21st Century](http://prog21.dadgum.com) site.
 It's one sub-4K Perl 5 script and a similarly small template.
-No external libraries are used.
+You only need the standard Perl 5 distribution.
 I initially wrote it in October 2007, and it has evolved since then.

 The source for the first three prog21 articles is included as an example.